 How much does it cost to get in?

 Adderton does not have an entry cost.
 Specific, ticketed workshops and events held at Adderton may have a fee attached.
+All visitors to Adderton are required to pre-book their visit.

 Is Adderton available for hire for events?